 in use cases that do not require the high availability offered

-An InnoDB ReplicaSet has several limitations compared to a InnoDB cluster and thus, it is recommended that you deploy InnoDB cluster wherever possible.
-Generally, a InnoDB ReplicaSet on its own does not provide high availability.
+An InnoDB ReplicaSet has several limitations compared to an InnoDB Cluster and thus, it is recommended that you deploy InnoDB Cluster wherever possible.
+Generally, an InnoDB ReplicaSet on its own does not provide high availability.
 Among the limitations of InnoDB ReplicaSet are:

 No automatic failover.
 In events where the primary becomes unavailable, a failover needs to be triggered manually using AdminAPI before any changes are possible again.
 However, secondary instances remain available for reads.